Crooked surfaces and anti-de Sitter geometry: Anti-de Sitter geometry

-To recover the vertex-spine pair from a pair $(H,\ell)$, where $H$ is a hyperbolic plane containing a geodesic $\ell$, take the vertex to be dual to $H$.
-A unique spacelike plane $S$ contains $\ell$ and is orthogonal to $H$.
+To recover the vertex-spine pair $(g,\bs)$ from a pair $(H,\ell)$, where $H$ is a hyperbolic plane containing a geodesic $\ell$, take the vertex $g$ to be dual to $H$.
+A unique timelike (indefinite) plane $S$ contains $\ell$ and is orthogonal to $H$.
 Since $S$ is orthogonal to $H$, it contains $g$.
 Indeed, $S$ is characterized as the unique spacelike plane containing $\ell \cup \{g\}$.
-The interesection $H\cap S$ is a spacelike geodesic in $S$, which is the spine $\sigma$ of the crooked plane.
 Thus the data $(g,\pm\bs)$ is equivalent to the data $(H,\ell)$.
-This dual description is absent from the classic construction of crooked planes in Minkowski space.